 The above image is Horyuji temple.
 Did you know it was the world’s oldest wooden building?
 It was built in 607 and is registered as UNESCO World Cultural Heritage.
-Japan is a country of earthquake.
+As many of you know that, Japan is a country of earthquake.
 It’s a harsh environment especially for wooden buildings.
 Actually, the average lifetime of current residential buildings is about 30 years in Japan.
 That is much shorter than that of US (around 100 years) and UK (around 150 years), for example.
 Let’s see why Horyuji temple can exceptionally exist for such a long time.

 There are mainly two reasons for that.
 One is its earthquake-proof structure.
 The joints of the building frame were designed to be flexible to reduce the shaking force of earthquakes.
 Many researchers were surprised by the fact that such advanced thinking and technology already existed about 1400 years ago.
 Another reason is continuous maintenance.
-Carpenters in charge of daily maintenance lived in the area next to such temples and shrines.
+It was a kind of social rule that carpenters in charge of daily maintenance lived in the area next to such temples and shrines.

 The product life of furniture is longer than that of houses